 They are the main participants in the Programme self-assessment process, because they represent those directly involved in its review process.
-By drafting the Annual Programme Review and the Periodic Programme Review, they provide monitoring of the Study Programme and they can intervene with adequate improvement measures in case of critical issues.
-The Quality Delgate takes part in all the review panels in order to make process management uniform.
+By drafting the Annual Programme Review and the Periodic Programme Review, they provide monitoring of the Study, since they activate and concretely implement the review process through:

 Programme review panels